arkency/posts/posts/2015-05-16-start-using-es6-with-rails-today.md

 Fortunately the TC39 committee is working hard on sixth version of ECMAScript.
 You can think about it as an improved JavaScript.
 It added many features, many of which you may have already seen on CoffeeScript.
 You can read about some goodies added to ES6 in [this blogpost](http://tech.namshi.com/blog/2014/10/19/welcome-es6-javascript-is-not-fancy-anymore/).

 The best part of ES6 is that **you can use it, despite the fact it hasn't been finished yet**.
-See how you can bring ES6 to Rails.

 # How can I use ES6 in my web browser?

 New features of ES6 can be emulated in JavaScript (used in our web browsers) using [Babel](https://babeljs.io/).
 It provides full compatibility.
 However one of the features may require some extra work.

 One of most exciting features of ES6 are built-in modules.
 Before ES6 we used solutions like CommonJS or RequireJS.
 By default Babel uses CommonJS modules as a fallback.
-If you didn't use any type of packaging and want to use one, you would need to setup one.
+If you didn't use any type of packaging and want to use one, you will need to setup one.

 # Bringing ES6 to Rails